Pastoral Care Ministries

 The Celebration of Life ministry provides hospitality to those who wish to have a reception in the Parish Hall following a funeral or memorial service.
 Volunteers help the family coordinate the details of the reception, serving as contacts for the caterer and florist and are present throughout the reception to ensure that all goes well.
 This important pastoral ministry provides Christian care to those who are bereaved, as we proclaim our trust in the resurrection of Jesus Christ.
 For more information or to assist with this ministry, please contact Nan Jackson by filling out this contact form.

-A new initiative at Christ Church is our Elder Ministry, which is focused on providing an avenue for our more senior members to be involved in the life of Christ Church as well as offering nurture and care to those who may need it most.
+Our Elder Ministry is focused on providing an avenue for our more senior members to be involved in the life of Christ Church as well as offering nurture and care to those who may need it most.
 Providing opportunities to volunteer and serve our community, participating in intergenerational events, learning from and teaching younger generations, and offering assistance to our homebound members are just a few examples of the scope of this ministry.
-To better define the interests and needs of this group, we have hosted two luncheons this year and will hold a third lunch in the series this fall.
 We value the experience of our senior members and are working to recognize the contribution these parishioners bring to our parish.
 For more information, please contact Lynne Swartz and Jodi Keller by filling out this contact form.

 Driving Friends Program

 "Driving Friends" is a program that provides transportation to parishioners who no longer drive to Christ Church worship services, programs, and events.
-For more information or to volunteer, please contact Margaret Higgs by filling out this contact form.
+For more information or to volunteer, please contact Lynne Swartz by filling out this contact form.

 Have you lost someone close to you?
 Are you looking for the comfort and support of others who understand your loss?
 Christ Church's Grief Support Group is comprised of parishioners who have lost someone close to them and are using prayer, reflection, and sharing to help them through a difficult time.
 For more information, please contact Fran Bayard by filling out this contact form.